Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Relation between the cyclic representations. Example of cyclic and

-is nonzero for almost all hyperbolic angles $\sigma$. \end{lem} \qedsymbol \, Because by construction $|0\rangle$ belongs to the domains of $c_{{}_{l,0}}^+, S(u)$, then also $|u\rangle$ belongs to the domain of $M_{{}_{03}}$, compare \cite{Staruszkiewicz1995}.
-Thus, by the exponentiation $U(\sigma)$ of $i\sigma M_{{}_{03}}$, $\langle u, \infty|U(\sigma)c_{{}_{l,0}}^+|u\rangle$ is an entire analytic function of $\sigma$.
-To show our lemma, it is sufficient to determine the lowest-order terms in the expansion of $\langle u, \infty|U(\sigma)c_{{}_{l,0}}^+|u\rangle$ with respect to $\sigma$ at $\sigma=0$, and show that they are nonzero.
-In fact, it is sufficient to determine the lowest-order term.
-Using the expansions (\ref{Aexpansion}), (\ref{Bexpansion}), (\ref{U(lambda)|u>}), the first transformation rule in (\ref{c'S'}), (\ref{Torthogonality}), (\ref{ProductForT}) and (\ref{BatInfinity}), it is not difficult to see that the contribution containing the lowest $l$-order term is equal
+To show our lemma, it is sufficient to determine the lowest-order terms in the expansion of $h_{{}_{\infty,l}}= \langle u, \infty|U(\sigma)c_{{}_{l,0}}^+|u\rangle$ with respect to $\sigma$ at $\sigma=0$, and show that they are nonzero.
+In fact, it is sufficient to determine the lowest-order term and the behavior of $h_{{}_{\infty,l}}$ at $\sigma = \infty$.
+Using the expansions (\ref{Aexpansion}), (\ref{Bexpansion}), (\ref{U(lambda)|u>}), the first transformation rule in (\ref{c'S'}), (\ref{Torthogonality}), and (\ref{BatInfinity}), and the product formula

-where dots denote higher-order terms in $\sigma$, namely $l+2$-order terms.
-Applying (\ref{Aexpansion}), (\ref{Bexpansion}) to the function in the square bracket in (\ref{l-orderBoundStateProj}) we obtain